 How to Apply

 Applications must be submitted online.
-Prospective graduate students should follow the instructions on the Rackham School of Graduate Studies web site.
-Program codes to use in the application may be found in the Earth and Environmental Sciences section of the Rackham web site.
+Prospective graduate students should follow the instructions on the Rackham Graduate School Admissions web site.

-A completed application form, must be submitted on the CollegeNet website by midnight on January 5.
-All other required items must be submitted on CollegeNet by 5pm on January 5, including all three letters of recommendation, official transcripts, GRE and TOEFL scores.
+A completed application form must be submitted on the ApplyWeb website by midnight on January 7.
+All other required items must be submitted by midnight on January 7, including all three letters of recommendation and TOEFL scores.

 Applications that fail to meet this deadline will not be considered for Fall Term admission.